Tree-sitter

 By default, specifying the injections element without a path attribute will tell the syntax engine to look for a file named injections.scm within your extension’s Queries/ folder.

-Within an injection query, there are special capture names and variables which are used to mark the specific region of text to reparse as well as what language to use.
+Within an injection query, there are special capture names and metadata keys which are used to mark the specific region of text to reparse as well as what language to use.

 Capture Description